 Compared to other types of small business loans, SBA loans are difficult to qualify for.
 If your business has two years of business history, you have a personal credit score of 640 or higher, and you’ve earned at least $100,000 in annual business revenue, your business meets the minimum requirements for an SBA loan.
 You’ll also need to provide paperwork such as your business plan, statement of purpose, and financial documentation for yourself as well as your co-owners and anyone else associated with your business.

-In the event you don’t meet these requirements and won’t be able to obtain an SBA loan, don’t worry.
-You may be able to in the future if you improve your personal credit, grow your business revenue, and establish a longer business history.
+In the event you can’t obtain an SBA loan, don’t worry; you may be able to in the future if you take these steps:

 Alternative Business Financing Options

 A few alternative small business loan options we haven’t discussed include: